travis-ci/docs-travis-ci-com/user/languages/csharp.md

   - nuget restore solution-name.sln
   - nuget install xunit.runners -Version 1.9.2 -OutputDirectory testrunner
 script:
-  - xbuild /p:Configuration=Release solution-name.sln
+  - msbuild /p:Configuration=Release solution-name.sln
   - mono ./testrunner/xunit.runners.1.9.2/tools/xunit.console.clr4.exe ./MyProject.Tests/bin/Release/MyProject.Tests.dll
 ```
 {: data-file=".travis.yml"}

 > *Note:* There's [a bug](https://github.com/mono/mono/pull/1654) in Mono that makes xunit 2.0 hang after test execution, we recommended you stick with 1.9.2 until it is fixed.

-#### Using solution-level NuGet package
+#### Using Solution-Level NuGet Packages

-Another way is to add the console testrunner of your choice as a solution-level nuget package.
+Another way is to add the console testrunner of your choice as a solution-level NuGet package.

 For many .NET projects this will be the file found at `./.nuget/packages.config`.